ashbin-jaison/riskX/README.md

 The hosted application is publicly accessible to facilitate review, collaboration, and feedback.

-It is intended for demonstration purposes and can be used to showcase RiskX’s preliminary version.
+It is intended for demonstration purposes and can be used to showcase WindRisk’s preliminary version.

 ✅ Note: The current version is only a prototype.